What Is the Best Time of Day for Seniors to Exercise?

 Strength training exercises are crucial for maintaining muscle mass, preventing age-related muscle loss, and improving overall strength and mobility.
 These exercises involve using resistance, such as weights or resistance bands, to challenge your muscles.
 Focus on all major muscle groups, including the legs, arms, chest, back, shoulders, and core.
 Aim to incorporate strength training exercises two to three times per week, allowing for at least 48 hours of rest between sessions.

-Also See: How Long Does It Take To See the Benefits of Exercise in Older Adults?
+Also See: How Does Exercise Affect Bone Health in Older Adults?

 Flexibility exercises